akashsonowal/new-york-taxi-demand-prediciton/README.md

 ## Approach:

-- Performed data outlier removal, univariate analysis (boxplots, pdf plots), preprocessing (log-transforms), data preparation (KMeans Clustering and time binning with smoothing) and featurization (up to 19 features).
+- Removed outliers using univariate analysis; Divided NYC into regions with KMeans Clustering and also applied time binning with smoothing for each region
-- Applied simple-MA, weighted-MA, exponential-MA, Linear Regression, Random Forest and XGBoost Regressors.
+- Used simple/weighted/exponential-Moving Average as baselines; Performed featurization (lags, region, weighted average, fourier transforms) and applied Linear Regressor, Random Forest Regressor and XGBoost Regressor as final models.

 ## Results:
-- Achieved best test MAPE of 11.57% with XGBoost.
+- Reduced test MAPE to 11.57% at best with XGBoost Regressor.

 ## [Data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) Description: